yshewchuk/accelerator-initializer-ui/README.md

 Join us on [Slack](https://plato-open-source.slack.com/) by [requesting an invite](https://plato-open-source-slack-invite.herokuapp.com/)

-## Contributing

-Scotiabank is committed to enriching the developer community through open source collaboration.
-We’ve just begun this exciting journey with all of you!
-At present, we’re only accepting contributions from individuals with whom we have a prior agreement.
-Stay tuned for more updates from us!

 ### Code of Conduct

 Please read and follow our [Code of Conduct](https://github.com/scotiabank/accelerator-initializer-ui/blob/master/CODE_OF_CONDUCT.md).